amedee/ansible-servers/roles/install_software/README.md

-# common
+# install_software

-Role to configure install and configure common stuff on all of my servers.
+Role to configure install software on all of my servers.

 ## Table of content